kaisenye/kaisenye/README.md

 - Pronouns: He/Him

 ## What I'm working on?
-- PayPal as a Data Science Intern
+- PayPal as a Software Engineer Intern
 - A new trading robot on US Index Funds
 - Sharpening my C++, Python, Data Analysis, Machine Learning skills